davidorban/netsocbook/en/BitGadaa.md

 BitGadaa realizes Gadaa, which we characterized as a *reputation-based P2P governance protocol with spatio-temporal stratification*.
 The DAO above will have, in addition to basic network formation, conversation functionality and spatio-temporal stratification ("Shanan Gadaa"), additional algorithms for reputation management, automated role assignment, voting, peer-to-peer collaboration, tokenized rewards, etc. We believe the principles of Oromo democracy do inform design decisions reflected in the blockchain structure.

-Individuals should be able to access the BitGadaa peer-to-peer social network over the Internet using various means, including but not limited to mobile and web apps.
+Individuals should be able to access the BitGadaa peer-to-peer social network over the Internet using various means, including but not limited to mobile apps and web gateways.
 Extensions to the basic system should allow the development of additional functionalities in an open source manner.

 One thing we should mention is that BitGadaa is not the only DAO being designed.
 It shares common functionality and design rationale with the likes of BitCongress and Bitnation, which we will compare it with next.